moneycle/moneycle.github.io/_posts/2015-06-24-buffer-withdrawals-to-stabilize-income.markdown

 Here are the basic steps for using a buffered withdrawal.
-In these steps, by way of example, let's assume a buffer size of 6 years and a withdrawal rate of 3% and a current inflation rate of 2%.
+In these steps, by way of example, let's assume a buffer size of 6 years and a withdrawal rate of 3%.

   1. Determine your initial buffer size.
-If you want to keep it simple, multiply your buffer size by your withdrawal rate (3%*6 = 18%).
-If you want to consider inflation, your initial buffer size is `w*k (1+i) / (1 + ki)`, for 2% inflation, 3%*5.46 = 16.4%.
+Simply multiply your buffer size by your withdrawal rate (6*3% = 18%).

   2. Set aside your initial buffer size somewhere in an account with safe funds.
   For example, if your portfolio is $1,000,000 then set aside 18% or $180k